johnhany/awesome-list/README.md

 * [einops](https://github.com/arogozhnikov/einops) - A tensor operation library for NumPy, PyTorch, TensorFlow and JAX.

+### Tensor Similarity & Dimension Reduction

 * [Milvus](https://github.com/milvus-io/milvus) - An open-source vector database built to power embedding similarity search and AI applications.

 * [Faiss](https://github.com/facebookresearch/faiss) - A library for efficient similarity search and clustering of dense vectors.

+* [openTSNE](https://github.com/pavlin-policar/openTSNE) - Extensible, parallel Python implementations of t-SNE.

+* [UMAP](https://github.com/lmcinnes/umap) - Uniform Manifold Approximation and Projection, a dimension reduction technique that can be used for visualisation similarly to t-SNE.

+### Statistical Toolkit

+* [Statsmodels](https://github.com/statsmodels/statsmodels) - Statistical modeling and econometrics in Python.

 * [shap](https://github.com/slundberg/shap) - A game theoretic approach to explain the output of any machine learning model.